torvalds/linux/Documentation/scheduler/sched-ext.rst

 ``scx_bpf_destroy_dsq()``.

 A CPU always executes a task from its local DSQ.
 A task is "inserted" into a DSQ.
-A non-local DSQ is "consumed" to transfer a task to the consuming CPU's local DSQ.
+A task in a non-local DSQ is "move"d into the target CPU's local DSQ.

 When a CPU is looking for the next task to run, if the local DSQ is not empty, the first task is picked.
-Otherwise, the CPU tries to consume the global DSQ.
+Otherwise, the CPU tries to move a task from the global DSQ.
 If that doesn't yield a runnable task either, ``ops.dispatch()`` is invoked.

 Scheduling Cycle
 ----------------